Victorian Railways E type carriage: Composite Second (sitting), Guard and Mail Sorting cars

 In 1913-14, the last three BDSE cars were modified internally; the ladies compartment and lavatory were removed, replaced with an expanded mail sorting area a little under 40 ft long, but with only two seats, 21 mail bag frames, and 12 pigeon holes.
 In addition, three compartments were smoking and one non-smoking, a reversal of the former arrangement.
 Notably, all four compartments were now gentleman-exclusive.
 The external sliding doors near the middle of the car were not moved, but an additional pair of sliding doors were added at the non-passenger end of the carriages.
 The capacity of these cars was recorded as 36, but that didn't appear to count the two seats opposite the male lavatory.
 It is thought that these changes were made to allow for the reduced need to sort mail en route, as postal sorting capabilities increased.

-Between 1922 and 1923, BDSE cars 8, 9, & 10 had their mail sorting facilities removed, being replaced by regular passenger compartments.
+Between Decembers of 1922 and 1923, BDSE cars 8, 9, & 10 had their mail sorting facilities removed, being replaced by regular passenger compartments.
 The cars were renumbered to 44, 45, & 46BE respectively, joined by 3 & 5BDSE in 1929; these last two became 47 & 48BE.
+These cars had room for 76 passengers in lieu of the normal 72, and as such in later years were classed BEL.

-In 1935, the remaining five BDSE carriages were converted from mail sorting use to combined passenger and baggage van use, as class BCE, renumbered 1 to 5 (from 4, 1, 2, 6, & 7 respectively).
+Travelling post office operations ceased in 1932, and three years later the remaining five BDSE carriages were converted from mail sorting use to combined passenger and baggage van use, as class BCE, renumbered 1 to 5 (from 4, 1, 2, 6, & 7 respectively).
 The change was in response to the spread of mail sorting facilities to country locations, in addition to reduced goods traffic on passenger trains.
 That meant that large guards vans such as the CE type were not as economic to run because they had no passenger capacity.
 The BCE cars kept their five passenger compartments, though the mail sorting section was completely stripped and the sides redesigned.
 The four double-windows and a sliding door were replaced by steel sides, a single door, and a sliding door.
 Cupolas were also added in the middle of the carriage, to allow guards to look over the roofs of the train.